smartgauges/canbox/README.md

 - turns on power for android when the ignition is turned on
 - turns on the power for the rear view camera
 - toggle backlight for android
+- displaying the state of the car on the android screen(open doors, parking sensors, etc.)

 ![canbus box](canbus.png)